Salem/Pisot Numbers in the Weyl Spectrum: Salem and Pisot numbers in the Weyl Spectrum

 \end{thm}

 \begin{proof} The first part of this theorem is an immediate consequence of Theorem \ref{T:charpoly} and Lemma \ref{L:alllength}.
-Also, since we have we can determine all matrices in $\mathcal{M}_d$ by Theorem \ref{T:allbase}.
-Thus, we have the set of all Salem numbers in the Weyl Spectrum. \end{proof}
+Also, we have: Thus, we can determine all matrices in $\mathcal{M}_d$ by Theorem \ref{T:allbase}.
+Consequently, we have the set of all Salem numbers and reciprocal quadratic integers in the Weyl Spectrum. \end{proof}